 Semester or Year at the USC Madrid CenterStudents may attend the USC Madrid Center for a semester or full academic year.
 The program offers USC courses in both English and Spanish.
 Students take two or more courses in Spanish language and literature and may take the rest of their courses from offerings in art history, history and international relations.
 The program is especially well suited to students with a major or minor in the above-mentioned fields as well as students who wish to learn Spanish while immersed in the culture of Spain.
-Students must complete two semesters of college-level Spanish in order to participate in the program.
+The program offers several excursions to different regions of Spain and day trips to sites near Madrid.
 Students live in homestays with Spanish hosts.

 Semester or Year in TaipeiUSC students may spend a semester or year studying at National Chengchi University in Taipei, Taiwan, through the Council on International Educational Exchange.
 Students study Mandarin intensively and may take language electives such as business Chinese, Taiwanese language and classical Chinese.
 Students take one English-taught interdisciplinary core course about Taiwan.
 Students live in on-campus dormitories with Chengchi University students.
 The program offers one of the best opportunities to understand the contemporary economic, political and cultural issues facing this dynamic Pacific Rim island.